JoshData/opengovdata.io/2014/public-input-public-review-coordination.md

 (12)  **Public input:** The public is in the best position to determine what information technologies will be best suited for the applications the public intends to create for itself.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Public input is crucial to disseminating information in such a way that it has value.
-It is so crucial that this is principle number one in the <span>UK Open Data Whitepaper (2012)</span>.
+It is so crucial that this is principle number one in the [UK Open Data Whitepaper (2012)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/78946/CM8353_acc.pdf).
 As the <span>Association of Government Accountants</span>’ principles[^1] state, “Understand the information that people want, and deliver it.
 They may not be sure what they need, so help them define it.”

 (13)  **Public review**
 ---------------------